Lesson 1: Intro to Serial

 Using Serial Monitor

-Let’s begin by using our now familiar Arduino IDE Serial Monitor tool.
-With SimpleSerialIn.ino loaded on your Arduino and your Arduino connected to your computer, open the Serial Monitor and send data to our Arduino.
+Let’s begin by using the Arduino IDE’s Serial Monitor.
+With SimpleSerialIn.ino loaded on your Arduino and your Arduino connected to your computer, open the Serial Monitor and send data.
 Make sure you’ve selected the same baud rate used in Serial.begin(<baud rate>).

 Video demo using Serial Monitor